Updated: May 25

-As the spring term moves on, teenagers across the country are busy preparing for forthcoming exams, whether these be GCSE, A ‘level, BTech or university exams.
-It can be an intense time for all involved, both for students and their family, as the pressure builds up.
+Teenagers across the country are full immersed in exam season.
+Whether they are studying for GCSE, A ‘level, BTech or university exams, it can be an intense time for all involved, both for students and their family, as the pressure builds up.

-Whilst it may feel a little daunting, there are a number of food and lifestyle tips students can take on board to help them survive and even thrive though the revision period.
-Take a look through the following suggestions.
+There are a number of food and lifestyle tips students can take advantage of, to not only help them survive, but to even thrive during exam time.
+Take a look through the following suggestions:

 Food and Drink to Boost Your Brain Power

 Water It sounds so simple, but it’s a basic requirement that you keep well hydrated, so that your brain can work optimally.
 Water is required for the production of neurotransmitters (chemical messengers) and dehydration will negatively affect brain function leading to a direct impact on cognitive ability, concentration and alertness, ultimately affecting revision and exam performance.

 Dehydration can also exacerbate feelings of anxiety and research shows a link with depression.
 Drink 1.5 to 2 litres of water gradually across the day, maybe more if you are exercising and don’t wait to feel thirsty.
 Keep an eye on the colour of your urine too, the darker it is the more likely that you are dehydrated.
 Caffeinated drinks don’t count in your water total as they are dehydrating, but herbal teas do.
 Add fruit e.g., lemon juice or herbs e.g. ginger if you get bored of plain water.